Streatham

-Streatham was in Surrey before becoming part of the County of London in 1889, and then Greater London in 1965.
-The area is identified in the London Plan as one of 35 major centres in Greater London.
+Streatham formed part of Surrey before becoming part of the County of London in 1889, and then of Greater London in 1965.
+The London Plan identifies the area as one of 35 major centres in Greater London.

 History

 Streatham means "the hamlet on the street".
 The street in question, the London to Brighton Way, was the Roman road from the capital Londinium to the south coast near Portslade, today within Brighton and Hove.
 It is likely that the destination was a Roman port now lost to coastal erosion, which has been tentatively identified with 'Novus Portus' mentioned in Ptolemy's Geographia.
 The road is confusingly referred to as Stane Street (Stone Street) in some sources and diverges from the main London-Chichester road at Kennington.